Boscia.jl: A review and tutorial: Examples and computational results

 The \emph{Optimal Experiment Design Problem (OEDP)} presents a compelling case study for mixed-integer convex optimization, as it naturally combines the discrete nature of experiment selection with convex information measures.
 In OEDP, we are given a matrix $A \in \mathbb{R}^{m \times n}$ where each row represents a potential experiment, and our goal is to select a subset of $N$ experiments that maximizes some measure of information about the parameter space.
 Note that the number of experiments $m$ is typically much larger than the number of experiments to select $N$.
 Furthermore, we assume that the matrix $A$ is full-rank, i.e., $\rank(A) = n$, and $n \leq N$.
 This leads to a pure-integer nonlinear program where the integer variables indicate which experiments to include, while the objective function involves various information measures that are convex in the continuous relaxation.

-Often, the ultimate aim is to fit parameters to a linear model given by A and match the model to the experiment data.
+Often, the ultimate aim is to fit parameters of a linear model given by $A$ and match the model to the experiment data.
 In this setting, maximizing information is the same as minimizing the variance of the parameter estimates, as the inverse of the \emph{information matrix} $X(\vx) = A^T \text{diag}(\vx) A$ is the so-called \emph{dispersion matrix} encoding the covariances of the parameters.
 Thus, the choice of information measure determines what aspect of parameter estimation we want to optimize.
 The A-criterion, defined as $\Tr(X(\vx)^{-1})$, minimizes the trace of the dispersion matrix, effectively minimizing the average variance of the parameter estimates.
 The D-criterion, formulated as $-\log\det(X(\vx))$, maximizes the determinant of the information matrix, which corresponds to minimizing the volume of the confidence ellipsoid around the parameter estimates.
-Other important criteria include the E-criterion $\lambda_{\min}(X(\vx))$, which maximizes the minimum eigenvalue of the information matrix, thereby minimizing the worst possible variance in any parameter.
+Other important criteria include the E-criterion $\lambda_{\min}(X(\vx))$, which maximizes the minimum eigenvalue of the information matrix, thereby minimizing the worst possible variance for any normalized linear combination of parameters.
 Many other information measures exist; here, we focus on the A- and D-criteria.

 In both formulations, $\vx = (x_1, \ldots, x_m)^T$ represents the number of times each experiment is selected, $A \in \mathbb{R}^{m \times n}$ is the design matrix where each row corresponds to a potential experiment, $N$ is the total budget (number of experiments to select) and $u_i$ are upper bounds on the number of times experiment $i$ can be selected.